AtumaDavid/simple-ecommerce-site/README.md

-# A simpple E-Commerce App with advanced filtering
+# A simple Javascript E-Commerce App with advanced filtering